hyeonseong-kim98/dynamic_handover_dataset/README.md

 # 🤝 Dynamic Handover Dataset

-This repository provides the **Dynamic Robot-to-Human Handover Dataset**, collected for research in dynamic object handover between robots and humans.
+This repository provides the **Dynamic Human-to-Human Handover Dataset**, collected for research in dynamic object handover between robots and humans.
 The dataset is introduced in the following paper:

   📄 **[Learning-based Dynamic Robot-to-Human Handover (ICRA 2025)](https://arxiv.org/abs/2502.12602)**